jrawbits/VisionEval-Wiki-JR/Goals-and-Objectives-of-VisionEval-Model-System.md

   - Does it include regression tests to enable checking that consistent results will be returned when updates are made to the framework and/or R programming environment?
   - Does it only interact with the computing environment by returning a properly structured list to the framework: i.e. does not modify the global environment, does not read or write files (except by calling the ‘writeLog’ function), and only calls framework functions that are allowed?
   - Does it includes all source files and data (NOTE: need to talk about how to address large datasets and also confidential data)?
-  - Is it licensed with an open-source license that allows the code to be freely distributed and modified and includes attribution so that the ‘provenance’ of the code can be tracked?
+  - Is it licensed with the VisionEval [license](https://github.com/gregorbj/VisionEval/blob/master/LICENSE) that allows the code to be freely distributed and modified and includes attribution so that the ‘provenance’ of the code can be tracked?
   - Is it based on geographic definitions that are consistent with the model system definitions?
   - If the module allows the estimation of regional parameters, does it provide default data, does it have clear documentation of what the estimation data needs to be and how it is to be formatted, and does it include proper data specifications to ensure that the user’s input data are correct?
   - Does the module compute quickly enough (NOTE: need to talk about how to review this)?